-Commonwealth of Kentucky

-Personnel Cabinet, Department of Employee Insurance

-501 High Street, Second Floor

-Frankfort, KY 40601 (502) 564-0358
+Commonwealth of Kentucky Personnel Cabinet, Department of Employee Insurance 501 High Street, Frankfort, KY 40601 (502) 564-0358

 - 4. Employer Identification Number: 61-0600439 - 5.
 The public employee health insurance trust fund is established in the Commonwealth of Kentucky's Personnel Cabinet.
 The purpose of the public employee health insurance trust fund is to provide funds to pay health insurance claims and other costs associated with the administration of the Public Employee Health Insurance Program self-insured plan. - 6.
 The Plan provides prescription drug benefits for participating employees and their enrolled dependents. - 7.
-Plan benefits described in this booklet are effective January 1, 2023, and as amended August 15, 2023. - 8.
+Plan benefits described in this booklet are effective January 1, 2025. - 8.
 The plan year is January 1 through December 31 of each year. - 9.
 Service of legal process may be served upon the Plan Administrator as shown above or the following agent for service of legal process:

-Commonwealth of Kentucky Personnel Cabinet, Department of Employee Insurance 501 High Street, Second Floor Frankfort, KY 40601 (502) 564-7430 10.
+Commonwealth of Kentucky Personnel Cabinet, Department of Employee Insurance 501 High Street, Frankfort, KY 40601 (502) 564-7430 10.
 The Plan Manager is responsible for performing certain delegated administrative duties, including the processing of prescription drug benefit claims.
 The Plan Manager for prescription drug benefits is: